Chart Color Schemes

 The educational profile of Tullimbar exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 22.1%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives in the region.
-Bachelor degrees are the most common, with 16.0% of residents holding such qualifications, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.6%).
-Vocational credentials are prevalent among residents aged 15 and above, with 46.9% having acquired them, including advanced diplomas at 12.7% and certificates at 34.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common, with 16.0% of residents holding these qualifications, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.6%).
+Vocational credentials are prominent, with 46.9% of residents aged 15 and above holding them, including advanced diplomas (12.7%) and certificates (34.2%).

-Educational participation is notably high, with 30.8% of residents currently enrolled in formal education, comprising 11.3% in primary education, 6.7% in secondary education, and 4.1% pursuing tertiary education.
+Educational participation is high, with 30.8% of residents currently enrolled in formal education, including 11.3% in primary, 6.7% in secondary, and 4.1% in tertiary education.

 Frequently Asked Questions - Education